 - The defendant’s available assets and insurance policy limits.

-Seeking Help From An Attorney
+Seeking Help From A Lawyer

 A personal injury attorney can help you assess which route is best for you, depending on your individual case.
-Andrew Pickett Law has the trial experience and connections to medical resources on hand, so you can rest assured knowing you’re on your way to financial and emotional recovery after pain and suffering in a personal injury case.
+Andrew Pickett Law has the trial experience and connections to medical resources on hand, so you can rest assured knowing you’re on your way to financial and emotional recovery after pain and suffering damages in a personal injury case.